 The 2004 Vinoce Cabernet Sauvignon is produced in extremely limited quantities.
-The reason for this downturn in production for this particular vintage was a freak hail storm hit the vineyard after fruit had set and destroyed the majority of the crop.
-An event such as this is much more likely to occur in the Mendoza wine growing region of Argentina (where special nets are placed on top of high end vineyards to guard against such damage).
+The reason for this downturn in production for this particular vintage was a freak hailstorm hit the vineyard after fruit had set and destroyed the majority of the crop.
+An event such as this is much more likely to occur in the Mendoza wine growing region of Argentina (where special nets are placed on top of high-end vineyards to guard against such damage).
 In any case what ended up in the bottle is very representative of Mt.
 Veeder grown fruit.
-It is a dark inky wine with forward aromatics along with with earthy nuances and white ground pepper.
+It is a dark inky wine with forward aromatics along with earthy nuances and white ground pepper.
 On the palate, flavors of cherry, plum and chocolate.
 The finish is slightly spicy, warm and is extended in length.

 Twenty Rows sources Sauvignon Blanc from Pope Valley in eastern Napa County for every vintage.
 This is a wine to be paired with food.
 The 2009 is crisp with notes of lime on the bouquet as well as on the palate.
 Citrus, herbal notes and pear round out the palate.
 It has a clean quick finish.

 The 2008 Twenty Rows Napa Valley Merlot shows black cherry and baking spices on the bouquet followed by darker fruits on the palate with a finish that is pleasing – soft but with structured tannins.
 As with their other wines they try to maintain the integrity of the fruit from vineyard to winery.
-I.e., not picking to ripe – but focusing on the fruits characteristics and eliminating the “showy and bold tannins”.
+I.e., not picking to ripe – but focusing on the fruits’ characteristics and eliminating the “showy and bold tannins”.

 The Grappler is a California red wine blend; the 2006 Twenty Rows Grappler vintage is a unique blend, predominantly Zinfandel with Syrah and Cabernet Sauvignon.
 A name like this is perfect for this type of blend.
 It is named after Tim and Tyler who were wrestlers in college.
-This is not a wine however that needs wrestling with once its in your mouth – it is actually a food wine with nice notes of plum and red cherry on the palate.
+This is not a wine however that needs wrestling with once it’s in your mouth – it is actually a food wine with nice notes of plum and red cherry on the palate.
 The bouquet is quite aromatic including aromas of candied fruit and red cherry.
-Its a lighter styled red blend with just a touch of cedar and spice on the finish.
+It’s a lighter styled red blend with just a touch of cedar and spice on the finish.

-The 2008 Twenty Rows Cabernet Sauvignon is ready to drink young; its certainly not one of those “huge” Napa Cabernet’s that leaves your mouth dried out but rather is constructed to drink young, with food.
+The 2008 Twenty Rows Cabernet Sauvignon is ready to drink young; it’s certainly not one of those “huge” Napa Cabernet wines that leaves your mouth dried out; rather it is constructed to drink young, with food.
 It has nice color in the glass and notes of mocha on the nose.
 It is smooth across the palate with more red fruit rather than dark fruit showing including notes of tangy plum and cherry.
 This is a rare wine coming from Napa that has the quality yet really delivers on the price point.